Event plane resolution correction for azimuthal anisotropy in wide centrality bins: Conclusions

-We have introduced an implementation to avoid event plane resolution effects of wide centrality bins on the $v_n$ measurements.
-The new approach is essentially an extension of existing event plane methods.
-The basic modification is to add an inverse of event plane resolution weight to the cosine term or to the particle yields depending on the method.
-We confirmed that our approach reproduces the input $\left< v_{2}^{\rm in}\right>$($p_T$) in a wide centrality bin, whereas the conventional corrections lead to a bias as large as $\sim$15\% on the reconstructed $\left< v_{2} \right>$ with our fast Monte Carlo simulation.
+We have introduced an implementation to avoid event plane resolution effects of wide centrality bins on $v_n$ measurements.
+In this new approach an inverse event plane resolution weight as a function of multiplicity is added on an event-by-event basis to the cosine term or to the particle yields.
+We confirmed that our approach reproduces the input $\left< v_{2}^{\rm in}\right>$($p_T$) in a wide centrality bin, whereas the conventional correction using the mean resolution overestimates the elliptic flow coefficient by 7\% for minimum bias collisions.
+Surprisingly, usng the mean inverse resolution, which was thought to be a better approximatiion, overestimates the result by twice as much.